computationalmystic/sengfs19-group12/test/README.md

   A page decribing the creators of the site.
 No functions to be tested.

 ## Issues/Testing Fails
-~
-Nov 20, 2019:  Issue with graph field clearing in Pull Acceptance Rate and Repository Issues.
+~ Nov 20, 2019:  Issue with graph field clearing in Pull Acceptance Rate and Repository Issues.
   - Graphs of previously selected points would not clear if following selection had no data to display.
   - Issue Resolved

-Nov 21, 2019:  Issue with line chart in Pull Acceptance Rate.
+~ Nov 21, 2019:  Issue with line chart in Pull Acceptance Rate.
   - Data points of selections added to previous line graph, instead of shown on their own.

+~ Nov 21, 2019:  Issue with Project List Dropdown
+  - List will repeat self in drop down every time "retrieve API date" button is used unless entire page is refreshed first.